 Strawberry tray plants grown in small volume peat-filled containers require careful irrigation management.
 At present Irish strawberry, growers irrigate manually or using a simple timer.
 This may result in sub-optimal irrigation.

 The aim of this experiment was to study the use of soil moisture sensors (SM 150’s- Delta-T Devices) placed in the growing medium, to control the scheduling of irrigation.
 A crop of ‘Elsanta’ strawberry was grown in a peat substrate in a cold glasshouse over two seasons.
 Each soil moisture sensor was wired back to a data-logging unit (GP1 Data Logger-Delta-T Devices).
 A portable PC running a data interface was used to connect to the data logger(s).

 This allows the user to control irrigation parameters.
 Three irrigation threshold levels were used.
-These were based on the percentage volumetric water content as measured by the sensors.
-These thresholds were 40-45%, 45-50% and 50-55%.
+These were based on the percentage of volumetric water content as measured by the sensors.
+These thresholds were 40-45%, 45-50%, and 50-55%.
 All irrigation was supplied by a drip line irrigation system.

 The yield and fruit quality were significantly higher in the 50-55% water treatment.
 Plants grown in the 40-45% treatment were prone to plant wilting due to higher salinity levels.
 The irrigation control system worked well.
 The software needs to be simplified for industry use.